 Engaging in yoga also offers various advantages for physical and mental health, including those for stress and anxiety, enhanced flexibility and strength, and the promotion of general well-being.

 We all struggle, and life can be challenging and difficult at times.
 Sometimes we lose hope.
-But Patanjali teaches us Yoga Sutra 1.16 that yoga is inherently hopeful: "Heyam duhkham anagatam" which can be translated to "The pain which is yet to come can be avoided."
+But Patanjali teaches us Yoga Sutra 1.16 that yoga is inherently hopeful: "Heyam duhkham anagatam" which can be translated to "Future pain and suffering can be avoided."
 Patanjali reminds us

-that there are ways to avoid the suffering and challenges that may have enveloped us in the past.
+that there are many ways to avoid the suffering and challenges that we have endured in the past, and that we can have a brighter future.

 There is a way through...